Plant

 Once you’ve harvested a beautiful bouquet of basil, be sure to store it in a glass of water to protect it from wilting.
 As basil does not tolerate cold temperatures well, do not place it in the refrigerator as this may lead to brown spots appearing on its leaves.

-When to harvest basil
+When to Harvest Basil?

 Your basil should be ready for harvest once it reaches six inches in height, though as previously stated it’s cold-sensitive so this could take until summer depending on which agricultural zone it’s growing in.